Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Methodology

-where $p$ is the asymptotic p-value and depends on the null distribution of the test described by the law of $\mathcal{T}$ in Theorem \ref{thm: asymptotic_distribution}.
+where $p$ is the oracle asymptotic p-value and depends on the null distribution of the test described by the law of $\mathcal{T}$ in Theorem \ref{thm: asymptotic_distribution}.
 Since the law of $\mathcal{T}$ is unknown, we obtain a tractable estimator of $p$ given by $\hat{p}_K$ using the permutation scheme, and the practicable power is quantified as

-Theorem \ref{thm: consistency_of_test} gives the asymptotic consistency for any level $\alpha$ test, by showing that the power of the test in both asymptotic and practicable regimes converge to one as $n \rightarrow \infty$ in the hard to detect scenario of contiguous alternatives provided that $n a_n \rightarrow \infty$, i.e., $a_n$ does not decay too fast as $n \rightarrow \infty$.
+Theorem \ref{thm: consistency_of_test} gives the asymptotic consistency for any level $\alpha$ test, by showing that the power of the test in both the oracle and the practicable regimes converge to one as $n \rightarrow \infty$ in the hard to detect scenario of local alternatives provided that $n a_n \rightarrow \infty$, i.e., $a_n$ does not decay too fast as $n \rightarrow \infty$.